-1.3.1 Each boiler module has a dedicated microprocessor based boiler management system, controlling and monitoring all safety and functional aspects of the boiler performance and it's integration with external system controls.

-1.3.2 The Purewell VariHeat boiler is delivered to site fully assembled fitted with it's casing and controls.
-Care should be taken when manoeuvring the boiler into position to avoid damage.

-1.3.3 Each of the boiler models is designed for direct connection to a flue system.
-The flue system must be suitable for pressurised wet operation.
+- 1.3.1 Each boiler module has a dedicated microprocessor based boiler management system, controlling and monitoring all safety and functional aspects of the boiler performance and it's integration with external system controls. - 1.3.2 The Purewell VariHeat he boiler is delivered to site fully assembled fitted with it's casing and controls.
+Care should be taken when manoeuvring the boiler into position to avoid damage. - 1.3.3 Each of the boiler models is designed for direct connection to a flue system.
 The flue outlets from more than one unit may be connected to a single chimney.
 No draught diverter is fitted to the boiler nor is a fixed diverter required in the flue system.
-However a draught stabiliser is recommended for some installations-see Appendix 'C' (Page 44).

-1.3.4 The Purewell VariHeat has a low water content and minimum flow rates MUST be maintained above the recommended levels shown in Appendix 'E' (Page 48)

-1.4 If the boiler is to be connected to an un-vented (pressurised) heating system, care must be taken to ensure all extra safety requirements are met and that the relevant interlocks will shut down the boiler(s) should a high or low pressure fault occur.
+However a draught stabiliser is recommended for some installations-see Appendix 'C' (Page 43). - 1.3.4 The Purewell VariHeat he has a low water content and minimum flow rates MUST be maintained above the recommended levels shown in Appendix 'E' (Page 47) - 1.4 If the boiler is to be connected to an un-vented (pressurised) heating system, care must be taken to ensure all extra safety requirements are met and that the relevant interlocks will shut down the boiler(s) should a high or low pressure fault occur.